deNBI/cloud-user-docs/wiki/Concept/images.md

 To add an image to Openstack open the Openstack dashboard, go to Compute and then Images.
 In the upper right corner click "Create Image".
 ![Glance image overview](/img/User/images_overview.png)

  Fill in the fields in the opened form.
-For informations to single fields, please refer to the following list.
+For information to single fields, please refer to the following list.
 All fields not mentioned here are neither required by Openstack nor suggested to be used by normal users.

 *  **Image Name**: Name of the image that is displayed in the image list.
 Please use a self describing name (e.g. Ubuntu_17.04).